 The London Marathon is 26.2 miles (42.2km) long.

-Every year, approximately 30,000 people run the 26.2 mile (42.2km) marathon through the streets of London.
+Every year, more than 40,000 people run the marathon through the streets of London.

-After months of studying the race organisation and finances of big city marathons, Brasher established the organisation's charitable status.
+After months of studying the race organisation and finances of big-city marathons, Brasher established the organisation's charitable status.
 His vision was realised on 29 March 1981 with the inaugural London Marathon.
 It was an instant success.

-London's Marathon: For Fun and Charity
+London's Marathon: for fun and charity

 Each year, millions of people watch and cheer from street corners and London pubs.
-You could call it London's 26.2 mile street party!
+You could call it London's 26.2-mile street party!